How Do I Become an Electronics Repair Technician?

 Professional Electronics Repair Technician Certification

 To increase your marketability, you may want to consider a professional certification.
-The Electronics Technician Association International (www.eta-i.org) offers a certified electronics technician designation in many areas, such as computer service, electronic security networking, or satellite installation.
-The International Society for Certified Electronics Technicians (www.iscet.org) also offers certification in several areas.
+The Electronics Technicians Association International (www.eta-i.org) offers a certified electronics technician designation in many areas, such as computer service, electronic security networking, or satellite installation.
+The International Society of Certified Electronics Technicians (www.iscet.org) also offers certification in several areas.
 Both organizations require applicants to pass exams illustrating their skills and knowledge.

 Once you complete a degree program or another formal training program, you will have ample skills to obtain a job.
 According to the BLS, the best prospects may be in the commercial and industrial sector, where job growth of three percent is expected during the period between 2012 and 2022.
 Technicians may find jobs working with biomedical development, telecommunications, robotics, computer repair or aerospace research.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: